thammit/mail/README.md

  - "Fluid Content Elements (fluid_styled_content)"
  - "Mail (mail)"

-Press the good old floppy disc icon again to save the data
+Press the good old floppy disc icon again to save the data.

 ### 5. Configure default settings
 Mail brings, like direct_mail, an own backend module to adjust some default settings used during creation of a new mailing.